Translation Rates – The Ultimate Guide

 How To Get Started

 Human translators are still a must despite a plethora of software available to automate parts of the translation process.
-Serious translation companies will still have the translation done by Humans!
+Serious translation companies still have the translation done by Humans!
 What they end up using as technology are translation memories and computer-assistant software – something ancillary to the human craft.

 Computer-Assisted Translations (CAT Tools).
 Qualified translation companies also use CAT to recognize and recall previously translated segments of similar documents.
 In this process, portions of text that have been translated previously can be stored and reused for future translation projects.
 CAT has the additional benefit of ensuring more consistency and accuracy across contracted translation assignments.